mhaugrud/msumcspy/_sources/GeneralIntro/Comments.rst

     # Written by Joe Soap, December 25, 2010.
     # Anyone may freely copy or modify this program.
     #---------------------------------------------------

-    print("Hello, World!")     # Isn't this easy!
+    print("Joe Soap")         # Isn't this easy!
+    print("Hello, World!")

 Notice that when you run this program, it still only prints the phrase Hello, World!
 None of the comments appear.
 You'll also notice that we've left a blank line in the program.
 Blank lines are also ignored by the interpreter, but comments and blank lines can make your programs much easier for humans to parse.
 Use them liberally!

 .. admonition:: Modify the program ...

+   - Change **both** instances of ``Joe Soap`` to *your name*.
-   - Change **Joe Soap, December 25, 2010** to your name and the current date
+   - Change ``December 25, 2010`` to the current date.
-   - Change **easy** (in line 7) to fun
+   - Change ``easy`` (in line 6) to ``fun``.
+Run.
+   - Type ``#`` at the beginning of line 7.
+Run and notice that ``Hello, World!`` is not displayed.
+   We **comment out** a line when we change an executable line into a comment.
+This technique is useful to prevent a line from executing but we don't want to permanently delete it.

 **Check your understanding**